 The Madison Central School District has consulted with the Mohawk Regional Information Center to determine bandwidth, technology and equipment needs including switches, fiber and access points.
-The MORIC and the Madison Central School District has determined that maintaining existing fiber connections in the district, maintaining current switches and replacing current access points with new Cisco Meraki access points will provide more than sufficient bandwidth to meet user demand in at least a 1:1 device environment.
-These access points will be placed in every instructional learning space and will provide a more thorough and robust coverage for all students and staff.
+The MORIC and the Madison Central School District has determined that maintaining existing fiber connections in the district, maintaining current switches and maintaining current Cisco Meraki access points will provide more than sufficient bandwidth to meet user demand in our 1:1 device environment.
+These access points have been placed in every instructional learning space and provide a more thorough and robust coverage for all students and staff.